Notargets/gocfd/README.md

 ## An implementation of the Discontinuous Galerkin Method for solving systems of equations

+### Credits to Jan S. Hesthaven and Tim Warburton for their excellent text "Nodal Discontinuous Galerkin Methods" (2007)

 ## Requirements
 Here is what I'm using:
 ```